 Beneficial Companion Plants

 When planning your gardens it is a good idea to choose companion plants to help with pest control, pollination, providing habitat for beneficial insects, maximizing use of space, and to otherwise increase crop productivity.
-When you order this collection, you will save 10%.
-The Companion Plants Collection includes one package of each of the following varieties.
+The Beneficial Companion Plants Collection includes one package of each of the following varieties.
 Click on any variety for more product information;

 Wormwood - A strongly scented herb that can deter aphids and flea beetles from attacking neighbouring plants.
 Its yellow flowers attract hoverflies, lacewings and ladybirds, which prey on aphids.